isaWanwan/be-present/README.md

 ## Survey testing
-Hi!Thank you for taking part in this research.
+Hi!
+Thank you for taking part in this research.
 We want to test two different versions of a survey for our Both& website.
 We will test a version A and a version B. We would like you to take both survey versions and answer subsequent meta questions for each.
 Don't worry, wou will be guided to the meta questions automatically.
 All in all, it shouldn't take you more than 10 min.
 <br />
 ##### The structure will look like that